uviclibraries/html-css/act-2.md

 ### 3. Anchor link

 - This type of link jumps us to another place in the same page.
-- To begin this process, add some placeholder text of some kind to one of your `about.html` page.
+- To begin this process, add some placeholder text of some kind to your `about.html` page.
 - **<mark>Importantant</mark>**: Add enough content so that you have to scroll down in VCS to get to the end of it.
 - You can type multiple paragraphs on your own, or use placeholder text called [_lorem ipsum_ (↪)](https://en.wikipedia.org/wiki/Lorem_ipsum), which is often used by web developers for creating website examples.
 People like to have fun inventing their own versions of _lorem ipsum_, and my current favourite is [_The Lord of The Rings_ _lorem ipsum_ generator (↪)](https://ceheiss.github.io/LordOfTheIpsum/).
 - **Wrap a selection of text in a header tag of your choice and give it a unique `id`.** Think of this as your named anchor.
 The `<a>` link we eventually create will link to this unique `id` anchor.
 In my example, I have wrapped the heading text of "Bilbo's speech to the Council" in an `h2` tag and assigned it a unique `id` of `bilbo-speech`:

 `<h2 id="bilbo-speech">Bilbo's speech to the Council</h>`